mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 Finally install the [chrome extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) from the chrome web store.
 If you are not using chrome or encounter any other issue, please visit the official[ extension page](http://extension.remotedev.io/).

 Close and re-open chrome devtools and refresh the page.
 You should be able to see a tab named **Redux**.
-This is where redux devtools are.
+This is where redux devtools live.

 ***NOTE:*** Later on, we are going to change the way we initialize devtools, because we are going to use store **enhancers** and **middleware.**

 # Creating FeatureTitle component

 Now that we've set up Redux we are ready to create our first component!
 We will begin by **designing a generic Input component**, then move on to **crafting its state** and finally add **Firebase persistence**.
-By taking a look at our [component diagram](https://blog.manos-liakos.dev/media/voting-app-components.png) from the previous part, we can clearly see that `FeatureTitle` and `UserName`are simple `input` components with their functionality doubling as **data input** and **data display**.
-A generic `Input` component is going to be used to facilitate the creation of `FeatureTitle`and **`UserName`** components.
+By taking a look at our [component diagram](https://blog.manos-liakos.dev/media/voting-app-components.png) from the previous part, we can clearly see that `FeatureTitle`and `UserName`are simple `input` components with their functionality doubling as **data input** and **data display**.
+A generic `Input`component is going to be used to facilitate the creation of `FeatureTitle`and **`UserName`** components.

 ## Designing a generic Input component